gorenje/millieons.org/w/cuckoo.md

 The freedom to reinvent the wheel is also the freedom to reinvent yourself.
 Do not be tired down by preconceived ideas and beliefs, find your beliefs and believe in them.

 Why do we go by the same names for astrological formations in the sky?
-Why do we not rename that what has become before us?
+Why do we not rename that what has come before us?
 If we live from the past, our future will be the past.

 **On Jesus, On Commercialised Spirituality.**

 How would we recognise the return of Jesus?
 The second coming?
-How can a spiritual person come to such a conscious world and be recognised as a spiritual leader?
-We are forcing Jesus to make one mighty big splash for us to notice him.
+How Jesus come to an overpoweringly conscious world and be recognised as *the* spiritual leader?
+We are forcing Jesus to make one mighty big splash for us to notice or recognise him.

-How many followers on various social media platforms would Jesus be required to have for the conscious world to take notice of his return?
+How many followers on various social media platforms would *@reallyReallyRealJesus* require for the conscious world to take notice of his return?
 We have not come far in two thousand years of consumer based spirituality.

 Spirituality which gives one water but does not reveal where the stream is, makes one depended on their teachings.
 Each time when one is thirsty, one comes back to be given that glass filled with water.
-Be aware of the teachings you receive, are they teaching you how to be independent or are they making you dependent?
+Be aware of the teachings you receive, are your teachers teaching you how to be independent or are your teachers making you dependent?

 You alone can be your God.

 The Church of Uckoo teaches where the stream is, how to make the cups and ideally how to mix the drinks for a good party.
 The Church of Uckoo would appreciate an invite to a nice party.
 At the same time, the Church of Uckoo does not care for invites to parties.

-Be taught where the streams are, learn where the source of water is and bring your own cup.
+Be taught where the streams are, learn where the source of water is and bring your own to-go cup.
 This is the intention of the Church of Uckoo.
 When you are thirsty, go to the stream and drink, the Church of Uckoo does not need to be there.
+Be wise in the knowledge that the Cuckoo is with you, in you and by you.

 **On independent followers.**

 Everyone should have exactly one follower.
 Zero is too few, two is one too many, three would be two too many, and four would be ...
 Who should this follower be?
-The Church of Uckoo alone and only follows itself.
+The Church of Uckoo alone and singly follows itself.
 As you should also solely follow yourself, seek no more followers than yourself.

 Singly you can make yourself happy, only you know yourself better than anyone else can and only you should be following yourself.
 People who claim to know what is best for you are selling you shaving cream.
 You might need it but secretly you know you won't.